Am I at risk of calcium deficiency?

 Are there symptoms that can indicate whether I have calcium deficiency?

-It’s very unlikely you will present with severe calcium deficiency symptoms as a result of a limited diet.
-There is also no simple way to know or test to see if you are getting enough.
+There is no simple way to know or test to see if you are getting enough calcium in your diet.
 The best approach is to ensure an adequate intake through a balanced diet and talk to your doctor if you are concerned.

 Should people at risk of calcium deficiency consider taking a calcium supplement?